vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 To connect to our BACnet device, we have two options:
 1. We set *Subscriptions* to *Single Device* and we manually enter the IP address, port, and BACnet device ID of our BACnet device.
 1. We set *Subscriptions* to *Multi Devices* and we use the subscriptions manager to scan the network automatically.
-Then, we select the data points that we want to subscribe to.
+Then, we select the properties that we want to subscribe to.

 The *Multi Devices* option is usually the right choice (even if we only have one device), because it's easier to use.

 So, we set *Subscriptions* to *Multi Devices* and we click *Manage subscriptions*.
-Then, we select all the data points of our simulated device.
+Then, we select all the properties of our simulated device.

 ![Peakboard BACnet subscription dialog showing available devices](/assets/2025-12-13/peakboard-manage-bacnet-subscriptions.png)